w3c/web-advertising/support_for_advertising_use_cases.md

 Some web-pages may contain graphic imagery, or might discuss controversial topics, or include news about disaster or tragedy.
 Advertisers care a great deal about the types of concepts that people will associate with their brand.
 For this reason, advertisers might not feel comfortable having their advertisements run alongside these types of content.

 For this reason, the industry has developed a lot of "Brand Safety" controls.
-Advertisers commonly provide ad-servers with either "whitelists" of the websites where they are happy to display their ads, or "blacklists" of websites where they are not happy to have their ads shown.
+Advertisers commonly provide ad-servers with either "allowlists" of the websites where they are happy to display their ads, or "blocklists" of websites where they are not happy to have their ads shown.
 Some ad-servers also support "keyword blocking", where the actual text on the page is crawled, and if certain keywords are present, the ad should not be shown anywhere on the page.

 Another important part of this story is transparency.
-Once an ad campaign has been delivered, **advertisers want a breakdown of all of the apps and websites where their ads were shown, so that they can review this list from the perspective of "Brand Safety".** This is important to validate that their "Brand Safety" configuration was respected, and also to give them a better idea of where their ad was actually delivered (from the perspective of the adajcent page content).
+Once an ad campaign has been delivered, **advertisers want a breakdown of all of the apps and websites where their ads were shown, so that they can review this list from the perspective of "Brand Safety".** This is important to validate that their "Brand Safety" configuration was respected, and also to give them a better idea of where their ad was actually delivered (from the perspective of the adjacent page content).

 # Billing Transparency